firstcontributions/first-contributions/README.md

 ```
 Notice here you're pushing to the remote named origin.

-At this point I have merged your branch into my master,  you have merged my master into yours, and your branch is no longer needed, so you may delete it:
+At this point I have merged your branch `<add-your-name>` into my master branch, and you have merged my master branch into your own master branch.
+Your branch is now no longer needed, so you may delete it:
 ```
 git branch -d <add-your-name>
 ```
-and you can also delete the version of it in the remote repository, too:
+and you can delete the version of it in the remote repository, too:
 ```
 git push origin --delete <add-your-name>
 ```
-This isn't necessary, but the name of this branch suggests its rather special purpose and its life can be made correspondingly short.
+This isn't necessary, but the name of this branch shows its rather special purpose.
+Its life can be made correspondingly short.

 ## Tutorials Using Other Tools